Agnosia (film)

 Agnosia is a 2010 Spanish baroque retro-futuristic thriller directed by Eugenio Mira and written by Antonio Trashorras.

 Plot

-A young woman, Joana Prats, suffers from agnosia, a strange, primary visual disease that is one of the neuropsychological disorders of perception.
+A young woman, Joana Prats, has agnosia, a strange, primary visual disease that is one of the neuropsychological disorders of perception.
 Although her eyes and ears are in perfect condition, her brain is not able to correctly interpret the stimuli it receives.
 Joana is the only person to know an industrial secret left behind by her late father and becomes the victim of a sinister plan to extract this information.
 Her captors plan to use her sensory condition to help extract the information that they so desperately want.